What Is PostGIS?

 PostgreSQL comes packaged with a fairly decent admin

 tool called PgAdmin3.
 If you are a newbie or not sure what extensions you want, it's best just to use that

 tool to create a new database and look at the menu of extensions you have available to you.

 On windows PgAdmin is under

 You can also run pgAdmin not on the server and also just install it separately downloading from https://pgadmin.org,

 - Login with the super user usually postgres and the

 password you chose during install.
 If you forgot it, then go into

-pg_hba.conf (just open it with an editor such as notepad or a
+pg_hba.conf (which is located where you specified data cluster in PostgreSQL install) (just open it with an editor such as notepad or a

 programmer editor).
 Set the line